Exemption Guide

 How to apply

-- Draft your Wildlife Management Plan using Form PWD 885-W or with a consultant's help.
+Draft your Wildlife Management Plan

 Common mistakes

-- Only doing 2 practices.
 Three is the minimum.
 Some counties informally expect 4-5 for larger properties.

-- Targeting non-native species.
 Axis deer, nilgai, and other exotics don't count as primary target species.

 Frequently asked questions